Unicon/shib-cas-authn3/README.md

 ## A Shibboleth IdP v3.X plugin for External Authentication via an external CAS Server
-> A Shibboelth IdP v2.X plugin can be found at <https://github.com/Unicon/shib-cas-authn2>.
+> A Shibboleth IdP v2.X plugin can be found at <https://github.com/Unicon/shib-cas-authn2>.

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to an external Central Authentication Server.
 The biggest advantage of using this component over the plain